JonasBlx/transport_system_control/README.md

 # Problem Description

 ## State
-- **Statistical Data**: Current graph configuration, including the structure of nodes and arcs, and the capacities of each node and arc.
+- **Statical Data**: Current graph configuration, including the structure of nodes and arcs, and the capacities of each node and arc.
 - **Dynamic Data**: Customer requests at each node, current location of vehicles, vehicle status (whether they are en route or not), and current demand.

 ## Action